Religion

 Difficulties in the North

-Unrecognised religious minorities however, often face significant challenges.
+Unrecognised religious minorities, often face significant challenges.
 One such challenge is the difficulty of obtaining status as an “Association,” which is the legal framework that allows communities to secure meeting places and assemble lawfully.
-This difficulty is often compounded by religious or cultural biases within the governmental bodies processing such applications.
-Minority communities are particularly vulnerable because there is no constitutional requirement for authorities to acknowledge their right to exist or to worship freely, unlike recognized religions.
-As a result, minority communities often lack legal representation and facing discrimination obscured by the ambiguity of legal process.
+This difficulty is often compounded by religious or cultural biases within the governmental bodies processing such applications as their discrimination is obscured by the ambiguity of legal process.

 Difficulties in The South